BakkerGames/GRIFTools/DAGS_SYNTAX.md

 @eq(value1,value2)

 >Checks if the two values are equal.
-Compares as integers if both convert to integers, otherwise compares as exact strings (ignoring case).
+Compares as integers if both convert to integers, otherwise compares as strings (ignoring case).

 @false(value)